valit-stack/Valit.Docs/docs/validation-rules/index.rst

 Using ``When()`` we created simple validation condition which solves the issue.

-.. note:: You can apply as much conditions as you want to each rule.
+.. note:: You can apply as much conditions as you want on each rule.
 If so, they will be merged into one condition using **logical AND** operator.

 Tagging rules
 =============